Best Small Business Loans in Texas

 Backed by the U.S. Small Business Administration (SBA), SBA loans help small business owners who don’t qualify for traditional financing get the capital they need to grow and expand their businesses.
 The SBA 7(a) loan is ideal for day-to-day expenses, while the SBA 504/CDC loan can fund more significant projects, like expansions or heavy equipment.

 Business term loans provide a lump sum of cash at once, allowing you to tackle short- or long-term business needs.
-Repayment terms for short-term business loans are typically three to 24 months with daily or weekly payments.
-If you need access to more funds with extended repayment terms, long-term business loans can go up to $5 million with terms of 10 years or longer.
+Repayment terms for short-term business loans are typically two to 24 months with daily or weekly payments.
+If you need access to more funds with extended repayment terms, a long-term business loan with terms up to 25 years might be more suitable.

 Other funding options for your small business in Texas